Dr. Marie -Helene Pelletier, PhD, MBA

 - Identify the types of cognitive biases that you may experience most often

 - Learn how to increase awareness of how cognitive biases influence behaviours and what you can do to change their impact towards mental agility.

-- MENTAL HEALTH IN A PANDEMIC WORLD: Best practices for your own, your team’s and your organization’s mental health
+- HUMAN RESOURCES IN A PANDEMIC WORLD: Best practices for your own, your team’s and your organization’s mental health

 Mental health is everyone’s business – a statement that’s never been truer.
 The pandemic has challenged all of us like never before.
 Team members and team leaders who take an active role reap benefits that radiate in their work and beyond.
 When protective factors are activated and resources are utilized, great benefits can be achieved.